-Sodium hypochlorite (NaOCl) is sold in fluid form and therefore easy to use.
+Sodium hypochlorite (NaOCl) is sold in liquid form and is therefore easy to use.
 Sodium hypochlorite has a limited shelf life, especially if exposed to light and/or heat, causing the active chlorine compound to break down and weaken its effect.
 If free chlorine is not found in the water after 30 minutes of treatment, the cause is often that the sodium hypochlorite solution is too old.

 In a newly mixed solution the concentration is usually 160-170 gram/litre, and is called 15 % solution.
 Because it breaks down during storage, it is safer to assume it is 10 % instead of 15 %.
-15% sodium hypochlorite should not be stored more than 3 months after production date, but refrigerated it is good enough for 6 months.
-Some vendors supply chlorine of lower consentration that may be stored longer.
+15% sodium hypochlorite should not be stored longer than 3 months after production date, but when refrigerated it may be good for 6 months.
+Some vendors supply chlorine of lower concentration that may be stored longer.

-The chlorine solution can be added to the water without premixing, but if the chlorine pump capacity is good, it is preferable to dilute the solution, achieving a better control of the process.
-Sodium hypochlorite is a strong alkaline solution (pH 10-11), and precautions have to be taken.
+The chlorine solution can be added to the water without premixing, but if the chlorine pump has sufficient capacity, dosing a larger volume gives better control of the process.
+Sodium hypochlorite is a strong alkaline solution (pH 10-11), and precautions must be taken.
 It is particularly important to protect eyes and skin.
 Bottles with eye rinsing water should be kept within reach.
 Clothes are also easily ruined by chlorine.
-Instructions should be carefully read and followed, such as wearing face protection, rubber apron, rubber gloves and other protective items suggested in the instruction data sheet.
-Accidents in operation of swimming pools have been reported, where sodium hypochlorite has been mixed with acid, forming chlorine gas, which is extremely poisonous.
+Follow instructions carefully read and use face protection, rubber apron, rubber gloves and other protective items as suggested in the instruction data sheet.
+Accidents in operation of swimming pools have been reported, where sodium hypochlorite has been mixed with acid to form chlorine gas, which is extremely poisonous.
 Such accidents are not known to have happened in connection with potable water, but it is advisable to be aware of the potential danger when storing and using such chemicals.